 Nail-biting can be a frustrating habit.
 Like biting your lips, it's a somewhat compulsive behavior that can result in damaged nails and dry, cracked skin on your hands.
-Thought it may feel impossible to stop, we promise that it isn't.
+Though it may feel impossible to stop, we promise there's hope.

 First, it's important to understand why you're doing it.
 Nail-picking and nail-biting are typically a response to anxiety, explains Nancy B. Irwin, a Los Angeles–based doctor of psychology and clinical hypnotist.
 Nail-picking can also reflect stress or anger, adds Chicago-based licensed therapist Rachel Kazez.

 Of course, if you go a little too far with your nail-picking, you could damage your cuticles, which could hurt or cause an infection in some cases.
-"Nail biting can lead to non-reversible damage to the proximal nail bed," says New York-based dermatologist Orit Markowitz, MD.
-But in the grand scheme of things, mental health experts agree that a little nail-picking won’t ruin your life.
+"Nail-biting can lead to non-reversible damage to the proximal nail bed," says New York-based dermatologist Orit Markowitz, MD.
+But in the grand scheme of things, mental health experts agree that a little nail-biting won’t ruin your life.

 Try a Bitter Nail Polish